 Grinshtein, Isaak Khaskelevich

 Isaak Khaskelevich Grinshtein was a Soviet graphic artist, illustrator and book designer.
-He was born in what is today, Ukraine.
-He studied at the Art Institute of Odessa from 1925 to 1930 and after graduation, he was a school teacher until 1933, when he moved to Moscow.
-Having begun producing graphic art for periodicals during his time spent in Odessa, Grinshtein worked extensively with Ogonek [The Campfire], Smena [The Shift], Molodoi kolkhoznik [Young Collective Farmer], and other major Soviet monthlies.
-In addition to his work on a series of posters depicting important historical and cultural figures, he illustrated children's books published by the publishing houses of Detskii mir [Children's World] and Molodaia gvardiia [Young Guard].
+He was born in what is today Eastern Ukraine.
+Grinshtein studied at the Art Institute of Odessa from 1925 to 1930 and after graduation, he was a school teacher (until 1933) whereupon he moved to Moscow.
+Having a background in graphic art, Grinshtein worked extensively designing for Ogonek [Campfire], Smena [Change], Molodoi kolkhoznik [Young Collective Farmer], and other major Soviet monthlies.
+In addition to his work on posters, he illustrated children's books published by Detskii mir [Children's World] and Molodaia gvardiia [Young Guard].
 His work as a graphic artist for children's books includes the titles: "Pavlik Morozov" by Vitaly Gubarev, "Magic Box" by Ivan Vasilenko, "Adventures of Grass" by Sergei Rozanov, "Daughter" by Maria Belakhova, "The Son of the Regiment" by Valentin Kataev, and a host of others.
 Isaak Grinshtein was a member of the Union of Artists of the USSR.

 Sources & Citations